statchamber/sillywriter/README.md

 # sillywriter

-this is just a writing app with claude to make it easier for me to write stories with ai
+this is just a writing app that i made using claude to make it easier for me to write stories with ai

 story data is stored in the browser's local storage, so it's not persistent